Skip to content

 prior.odds = 1

-posterior.inclusion = fit$gamma[lower.tri(fit$gamma)]
+posterior.inclusion = fit$indicator[lower.tri(fit$indicator)]

 posterior.odds = posterior.inclusion / (1 - posterior.inclusion)